coveo/source.coveo.com/_posts/2018-05-01-building-the-elastic-demo.md

 - Additional content, like scripts library, wikipedia content
 - Concerts content

-Now we only needed to find that content to index it...
+Now we only needed to find that content to index it.

 ## What we indexed

-After investigating where the content is available (and also public available), we found a number of content repositories.
-The bad news was that most of them had throttling defined so we really needed to have some scripts which 'slowly' downloads all the content from the respective API's.
+After investigating where the content was available (and also public available), we found a number of content repositories.
+The bad news was that most of them had throttling defined so we really needed to have some scripts which would 'slowly' download all the content from the respective API's.
 Below is the list of the content we indexed and which connector was used.

 | Content Type     | Connector | Content                                          |
 | --------------------- | -------------- | ---------------------------------------------- |